aten040791/RADAR-Base-Docker-2.0/dcompose-stack/Dashboard ECG/README.md

 4. Modify params inside `.env` to match with Postgresql
 5. Create folder `storage` in the same level with ECG Backend

+To run backend, run `npm run dev` in ECG backend folder

 ## Start ECGFrontend
 1. Go to folder `ECG Frontend`
 2. Run command `npm install`
 3. Copy `.env.template` to `.env`
-4. Modify params inside `.env` to match with Vmware host API by running `ifconfig`, the other params leave unchanged
+4. Modify params inside `.env` to match with Vmware host API by running `ifconfig`, the other params leave unchanged.
+5. When upload file CSV for testing ECG frontend, choose file `ecg.csv` in this folder, which has the format: `x,y` in the first row.
+The ability to change column will be implemented later.

+To run frontend, run `npm run dev` in ECG backend folder